Are snagging surveys worth the time and cost?

-Finally, customers should request a written contract of everything included (and not included) in the service before the inspection begins.
+Finally, customers should request a written contract of everything included and not included in the service before the inspection begins.
 This ranges from the types of systems tested to the format of the final report.
 Evidence is crucial in snagging, so when choosing a professional snagging service, make sure the surveyors provide photos and documentation for every issue they find.

 Some snagging professionals are also Clerks of Works, who typically complete snagging surveys on behalf of the developer, rather than the homeowner.
-Commissioning these surveys means that housebuilders can be confident their work is of a high standard before passing it over to homeowners.
+Commissioning these surveys means that housebuilders can be confident their work is of a high standard before passing it over to buyers.
 Builders can also employ Clerks of Works to inspect projects throughout the building process for the most thorough quality assurance.

-Case study: site inspections & surveys using PlanRadar
+Case study: Site inspections & surveys using PlanRadar

 When should you commission a snagging survey?

-If the homeowners have already moved into their property and have discovered issues, a professional snagging survey can provide them with evidence of the faults.
+If the homeowners have already moved into their property and have discovered issues, a professional snagging survey can give them evidence of the faults.
 In some cases, builders ask new occupants to complete their own snag list within two weeks of moving in.
 This gives housebuilders and developers an idea of whether the property is fit for purpose, as well as the kind of issues they can expect to find.

 There is an ongoing debate about whether a homeowner should have a snagging survey done both before and after purchasing the property.
 This is called “resnagging”.
 There is no one size fits all approach to snagging.
-The timing of the first survey, and whether you need a second survey or resnagging, depends on your individual circumstances.
+The timing of the first survey, and whether you need a second survey or resnagging, depends on your circumstances.

 The most important consideration when snagging is whether the surveyor has the relevant expertise to provide a thorough report.
 Recording snags accurately is in the interest of both housebuilders and homeowners, so it is worth exploring the options.